maddalax/dockman/README.md

 > [!CAUTION]
-> dockside is currently in heavy development and should not be used at this time.
+> dockman is currently in heavy development and should not be used at this time.

-dockside is a simple but powerful platform as as service tool to help self host your own apps, written in pure go, compiled as a single binary.
+dockman is a simple but powerful platform as as service tool to help self host your own apps, written in pure go, compiled as a single binary.

 Stack:
 - golang